 Firearm Possession by a Minor

 Under Maryland law, possession of a firearm by a minor is a misdemeanor with a 5-year maximum penalty under section 5-133(d) of the Public Safety Code.
-This penalty is greater than the 3-year maximum for wear, transport or carry of a firearm under the criminal law code, and judges and prosecutors treat these cases more seriously.
+This penalty is now the same as the maximum punishment for wear, transport or carry of a firearm under the criminal law code, judges and prosecutors have a tendency to treat these cases more seriously.
 In Maryland multiple defendants can be charged with possession of the same firearm, and this type of case is far more common with juveniles and young adults.
 If a police officer conducts a traffic stop and finds a gun in the vehicle there is a high likelihood that all occupants will be charged unless someone takes ownership of the gun.
 We have seen numerous cases where as many as four individuals were charged with possession of one single firearm, but just because a juvenile or young adult is charged does not mean the case will hold up in court.
 Benjamin is well versed in the constructive possession laws in the state of Maryland and does not hesitate to take cases to trial when he believes the state can’t prove its case.
 After all, it is the government’s burden to prove possession and never a defendant or respondent’s burden to prove innocence.
 The state must prove knowledge and some sort of control over the firearm, as being in close proximity without additional evidence is not enough to sustain a conviction.